marco-vrinssen/NameCopy/README.md

-# Bento Name Copy
+# Name Copy

-Adds convenient name copying functionality to player context menus and PVP scoreboards.
+World of Warcraft Retail addon that allows you to click player names to copy them to clipboard.

 ## Features

-- **Copy Full Name** - Adds "Copy Full Name" option to all player context menus (right-click menus)
-- **PVP Scoreboard Names** - Adds "Player Names" button to PVP scoreboard to copy all player names at once
-- **Universal Context Menu** - Works in party frames, raid frames, friends list, chat, group finder, and more

-## Installation

-1. Download the addon
-2. Extract to `World of Warcraft/_retail_/Interface/AddOns/`
-3. Restart WoW or reload UI with `/reload`

-## Usage
+- Click player names in chat to copy to clipboard
+- Click player names in raid frames to copy

-- Right-click any player name and select "Copy Full Name" to copy their Name-Realm
+- Click player names in party frames to copy
-- In PVP scoreboard, click "Player Names" button to see and copy all player names
+- Automatic clipboard copy with visual confirmation

+## Compatibility

+- **Interface Version**: 11.2.0 (The War Within)
+- **Game Version**: World of Warcraft Retail